kev-fung/kev-fung.github.io/_posts/2025-01-05-how-to-start-python-project.markdown

 With the rise of AI agents, we’re heading toward a world where the internet can generate a full project scaffold for you.

 ###### Use pyproject.toml as much as possible
-I’ve grown increasingly allergic to legacy setups like setup.py or requirements.txt when they’re not necessary. pyproject.toml is clean, modern, standardised, and tooling-friendly.
+I’ve grown increasingly allergic to legacy setups like setup.py when they’re not necessary. pyproject.toml is clean, modern, standardised, and tooling-friendly.
 And UV - this new, lightning-fast package manager - seems poised to become the norm.
 FastAPI and Streamlit adopting the new structure says a lot about where the ecosystem is heading.

 ###### And of course - there’s a whole universe beyond project setup